 Keep in mind that these averages vary depending on a number of variables.
 The easiest example to imagine?
 If you do makeup for a celebrity, you can make an average of over $125,000!
 The same goes for special effects makeup.
-Depending on the scale of the production, their wages can vary widely.
+Depending on the scale of the production, your wages can vary widely.

-Factors that affect salary:
+Factors that affect your makeup salary:

 Your salary isn’t always decided based on who you work for.
 Here are some other factors that affect a (special effects) makeup artist’s salary!

 Makeup artists who work in theater and performance can make anywhere from $32,000 if they reside in Illinois or $72,000 if they reside in California.
 It all comes down to the local industries and demand for the profession.
-Hollywood demands more media, TV and film makeup artists, whereas Illinois MUAs will see clients who are just everyday people.
+Hollywood demands more media, TV, and film makeup artists, whereas Illinois MUAs will see clients who are just everyday people.

 All makeup artists start with the basics before progressing to advanced techniques.
-Techniques for brush-use, color correcting, and working with skin conditions aren’t intuitive.
+Techniques for brush use, color correcting, and working with skin conditions aren’t intuitive.
 If you get professional training, you’ll advance more quickly.
 Professional training can lead to an increased salary.
 After all, you’ve been trained by actual makeup artists who work in the industry!
 Your employers can trust your knowledge and technical skill.
 You’ll also have the confidence that your techniques are all correct!

 After mastering editorial looks, bridal looks, and makeup for the everyday client, some choose to specialize further.
 Specializations could include working for global clientele, airbrush makeup artistry, skincare, and special FX makeup…